unraid/docs/docs/unraid-os/system-administration/secure-your-server/secure-your-flash-drive.md

 3. Unraid will create a ZIP file containing the flash drive's contents.
 4. Save this ZIP file to a secure location outside your Unraid server (like a separate PC, NAS, or cloud storage).

-If you need to recreate your flash drive, use this backup with the [Limetech USB Creator tool](https://unraid.net/download).
+If you need to recreate your flash drive, use this backup with the [USB Creator tool](https://unraid.net/download).

 :::tip
-Keep a screenshot of your disk assignments after any hardware changes.
+Consider keeping a screenshot of your [disk assignments](../../getting-started/set-up-unraid/configure-your-array.md#assign-parity-and-data-disks) after any hardware changes.
 This ensures correct drive placement if you need to restore from your backup.
 :::

 ---